Alternatives to balloon releases and sky lanterns

-Create a long-lasting memorial for someone or your pet by planting a tree or flowers.
+Create a long-lasting memorial for someone (or for your pet) by planting a tree or flowers.
 Choose a plant or flower that was their favourite or best describes them to make it more personal.
 They last a lot longer than sky lanterns and balloons, will be good for the environment and can be seen again and again.

-Planting and gardening have also been known to be good for mental health, especially helpful if you're dealing with the loss of someone.
+Planting and gardening are also known to be good for mental health - especially helpful if you're dealing with the loss of someone.